 Compared to our 1-Day Magic Kingdom park plan, our two 1-day Hollywood Studios plans (with and without kids) are actually quite similar.
 You only need to squeeze in two more rides before filling in the rest of your day with shows and other attractions.

-Start your day before 7 a.m. again to get your Rise of the Resistance boarding pass, then get to the park an hour early.
-Once you’re in the park, run to Mickey & Minnie’s Runaway Railway before heading over to Sunset Avenue.
+If necessary, start your day before 7 a.m. to get your Rise of the Resistance boarding pass before getting to the park an hour early.
+Once you’re in the park, make a mad dash for Rise of the Resistance if there isn’t a virtual queue (return later on in the day when your boarding group is up if there is), then run to Mickey & Minnie’s Runaway Railway before heading over to Sunset Avenue.
 Next, use parent swap to ride Rock ‘n’ Roller Coaster and Tower of Terror – remember to tell the cast members at the entrances to the rides.

 From there, head next door to Galaxy’s Edge to take on Smugglers Run, then enjoy lunch or a snack while exploring the land.
 Be sure to grab a cup of green or blue milk from the Milk Stand – kids will love the fruity flavors and fun colors.